PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 I wish to contribute to Mifos Mobile 6.0 - Mobile Banking App

 Abstract
--

-- Replace API layer from self-service Fineract APIs to Open Banking APIs <!-- how? -->
-- Complete Support for customer support/chat via RocketChat
-- Integration with an external payment system (Mojaloop, mPesa) via our payment hub. <!-- how? -->
-- Migrate Dagger to Hilt
-- Migrate from MVP to MVVM-Clean architecture
-- The basic integration of the Navigation Graph in the project
-- The basic integration of Coroutines
-- Continue adding unit tests for Data Layer and UI Layer <!-- how? -->
-- Cover all the screens with UI tests
+- One of the main objectives of this year's project is to replace the API layer from self-service Fineract APIs to Open Banking APIs.
+This will ensure that the project is up to date and compatible with the latest technology.
+Additionally, the project requires integration with an external payment system such as Mojaloop or mPesa through the payment hub.

+- Another critical task is to migrate from Dagger to Hilt, which is a new, more efficient dependency injection library.
+Furthermore, the project needs to migrate from MVP to MVVM-Clean architecture to improve maintainability and scalability.
+Additionally, the Navigation Graph needs to be integrated into the project to enhance the user experience.Coroutines need to be integrated into the project to enable asynchronous programming and simplify concurrency management.
+Furthermore, unit tests need to be added for the Data Layer and UI Layer, while UI tests need to be added to cover all the screens and end the project with the integration of jetpack compose.

-- Improve Githhub workflows and add jobs to run Unit and UI tests
+- Finally, the developer needs to improve the Github workflows and add jobs to run Unit and UI tests to ensure continuous integration and delivery.
+By completing these tasks, the project will be updated, efficient, and maintainable, improving its functionality and performance.
 <br>

-# 2. Implementation of the idea
+# 2. Implementation Details

 ## 2.1 Migration from MVP to MVVM
 - Currently in the MVP architecture the View and Presenter are tightly coupled, which can make it difficult to modify the code or reuse components.
-However with MVVM, the ViewModel serves as an intermediary between the View and Model, allowing for a looser coupling and greater flexibility
+However with MVVM, the ViewModel serves as an intermediary between the View and Model, allowing for a **looser coupling** and greater **flexibility**
 -  MVP can lead to code that is complex and difficult to maintain, especially when dealing with complex user interfaces.
 MVVM can simplify the code by separating the business logic from the UI components, making it easier to modify and maintain the codebase
 - In MVP, managing the state of the View can be challenging, especially when dealing with configuration changes such as screen rotation.
-With MVVM, the ViewModel can maintain the state of the View, making it easier to manage and avoid data loss
+With MVVM, the ViewModel can maintain the state of the View, making it easier to manage and **avoid data loss**
-- Furthermore,MVVM architecture can be combined with reactive programming libraries like RxJava, which can make it easier to handle asynchronous data flows and improve the application's performance
+- Furthermore,MVVM architecture can be combined with reactive programming libraries like RxJava, which can make it easier to handle **asynchronous data flows** and improve the application's **performance**

 ### 2.1.1 Migrating an Activity
 - In the original code, all the business logic was in the SplashActivity class.
 This violates the separation of concerns principle, which states that each class should have a single responsibility.
 In the MVVM architecture, the ViewModel is responsible for holding the data and the business logic, while the View (in this case, the SplashActivity) is responsible for displaying the data and handling user interactions.

 - So, to follow this principle, we create a separate SplashViewModel class that holds the business logic, and move the logic from the SplashActivity to the SplashViewModel.
 This way, the SplashActivity is only responsible for displaying the data returned by the SplashViewModel, and the SplashViewModel is responsible for deciding what data to return and how to generate it.

 - The SplashViewModelFactory is used to create an instance of the SplashViewModel.
 We use a Factory instead of directly creating a new instance of the ViewModel class because the ViewModel class has a lifecycle that is tied to the lifecycle of the View (i.e., the SplashActivity), and the Factory ensures that we always get the same instance of the ViewModel even if the View is recreated due to configuration changes like screen rotation.
 The Factory creates the ViewModel using the PasscodePreferencesHelper object as a constructor parameter, so that the ViewModel has access to the data it needs to generate the appropriate Intent.
-Below is the code for SplashViewModel.kt
+Below is the code for `SplashViewModel.kt`
 <!-- - ![SplashViewModel.kt](./Screenshot%202023-03-07%20002127.png) -->
 ```xml
 import android.content.Intent